 2) Transformers: The Ride

-Zooming down city streets being chased by giant fighting robots is as dramatic and exciting as it sounds, and the ride gets you as close to actually being in the movie (assuming you’d want to be in a Transformers movie) as you’re ever likely to get.
+Zooming down city streets chased by giant fighting robots is as dramatic and exciting as it sounds.
+The ride gets you as close to being in the movie (assuming you’d want to be in a Transformers movie) as you’re ever likely to get.